 Allstate groups its disappearing deductible into a program called “Allstate Deductible Rewards.”
 This program offers a $100 bonus just for signing up.
 After this, you can receive $100 off your car insurance deductible for every year of safe driving.
 Like Nationwide, this will cap at $500 in savings.
 But because you immediately get the $100, it will take only four years to get to a $0 deductible, if that’s your end goal.
-Plus, you do not need to have an accident-free past in order to qualify for this policy, unlike our next company, The Hartford.
+Plus, you do not need to have an accident-free past in order to qualify for this insurance policy — unlike our next company, The Hartford.

 Liberty Mutual’s disappearing deductible program is called a Deductible Fund and they market it almost like a bank account.
 Upon signing up for the deductible fund, you earn $100 in the “deductible fund” account which goes to your collision deductible if you file a claim.
 Then, like other policies, your deductible decreases by $100 each year you haven’t had an accident until your car insurance deductible is $0.
 Unlike The Hartford, you do not need to be accident-free in order to qualify for this program.

-The phrase, “is it worth it?” is a pretty personal question regardless what the “it” is describing.
+The phrase, “is it worth it?” is a pretty personal question regardless of what the “it” is describing.
 But, in order to really see if this vanishing deductible policy is worth it, you should consider some questions if you’re thinking of adding this type of policy.

 This will depend on every detail of your policy so it’s impossible to give an estimate.
-But you can guarantee that this additional policy option will increase your premium.
+But you can guarantee that this additional policy option will increase your insurance premium.

-There's a couple of ways to think about this.
-If you have a new or leased vehicle, you might be more willing to use your deductible in order to keep your vehicle in good condition.
+There are a couple of ways to think about this.
+If you have a new car or leased vehicle, you might be more willing to use your deductible in order to keep your vehicle in good condition.
 In many lease agreements, it actually stipulates what kind of condition you must return the vehicle in.
-If you have a new vehicle that you might want to sell in the future, it's in your best interest to maintain it's condition to get a higher resell value.
+If you have a new vehicle that you might want to sell in the future, it's in your best interest to maintain its condition to get a higher resell value.
 Another reason you might be more likely to file a claim is if you have teenagers.
 Teens are the most expensive drivers to insure because of the risk they present to insurance companies.
 They're more likely than any other age group to get into an accident.
 Because of this, you might want a lower deductible.

 Ask a representative of your insurance provider if having multiple vehicles causes the additional cost to be higher than only having one.

 The reason for this discrepancy might be the way insurance companies charge for comprehensive and collision claims.
 Usually, comprehensive-type claims do not raise your premium because they consider these claims not to be the result of human error.
-Collision claims, however, are usually charged as at-fault accidents and thus can be immensely impactful on your premium.
+Collision claims, however, are usually charged as at-fault accidents and thus can be immensely impactful on your car insurance premium.
 In this sense, companies wouldn't extend this program to comprehensive claims because they wouldn't make up any costs by rate increases.
 Consider if this is something you are okay with.